Ways to reduce household spending

 Keeping your car maintenance in check will ensure it is running efficiently and therefore saving you on fuel costs.
 You can do this by having it serviced regularly, making sure your tyres are always pumped up to the recommended pressure and substituting the air-conditioner for fresh air.
 These are all ways to reduce household spending.

 Apart from regular maintenance, you can make friends with neighbours and parents with kids who participate in the same activities as your own.
-A good old-fashioned car pool is a great way to save money on transport costs and it can be really convenient for time management.
+A good old-fashioned carpool is a great way to save money on transport costs and it can be really convenient for time management.

 Reduce household spending on Food

 To reduce household spending on all other grocery shopping, plan your meals ahead of time.
 Write a shopping list of all the food you will need for the week and get it all in one big shop.
 By following a list and sticking to a plan you are less likely to buy extra snacks and things which send the bill through the roof.
 Also, plan to do a big batch cook so you have leftovers for lunch the next day.

-Keeping the kids active and entertained can be hard and expensive, if you don’t know where to look.
+Keeping the kids active and entertained can be hard and expensive if you don’t know where to look.
 A great way to reduce household spending for entertainment is to contact your local library.
-It provides access to books, games and DVD’s free of charge.
+It provides access to books, toys, games and DVD’s free of charge.
 They also host a number of activities, particularly through the school holidays which are often free or cost a really small fee.
 You can also turn to your local council our tourism body.
 They advertise a range of fun and free activities for kids throughout the year.